 Nicole is consulting with the Maliana Diocese of Timor Leste on their strategic plan and the building of a Teacher Professional Learning facility to improve the standard of teaching and learning in the 56 schools in the Diocese.

 Mr Kevin Gardner

 Kevin Gardner MCom, BBus, FCPA, FCIS, JP has over 35 years of senior management experience in finance, accounting, taxation, manufacturing and retail.
 He has well developed skills in business analysis, product strategy, sustainable business improvement, an effective communicator at all levels, including mentoring and successfully turned around loss making businesses.
-He is currently working in the Not-for-Profit Sector as Chief Executive Officer for Sydney Eye Hospital Foundation, involved in fundraising, donor acquisition and bequest programs.
+He recently retired as Chief Executive Officer for Sydney Eye Hospital Foundation, where he was involved in fundraising, donor acquisition and bequest programs.
 Board Positions: Chairman Lenity Australia Ltd, Chairman Foresight (Australian Overseas Aid and Prevention of Blindness) Limited, Director Mercy Foundation Limited.